South Lake Tahoe in January

 When Every Day is Heavenly

-The magic and beauty of South Lake Tahoe is on full display in January.
-Whether you are watching waves softly crash onto a snowy shoreline, prepping for a thrilling snowmobile adventure, or finding comfort at a local coffee shop, January here is a paradise for anyone anxious for a snowy piece of heaven.
-See a few of our recommendations below for what to do this January to help you make the most of this exciting month!
+The magic and beauty of South Lake Tahoe are on full display in January.
+Whether you are watching waves softly crash onto a snowy shoreline, prepping for a thrilling snowmobile adventure, or finding comfort at a local coffee shop, January here is a paradise for anyone looking for a snowy piece of heaven.
+See a few of our recommendations below for what to do this January to help you make the most of this month.

 The Mountains Are Calling!

 There is no surprise that this is an amazing ski town, so… “when in Tahoe”!
 Find time to explore our mountains, and you’ll surely find a few perfect runs to alternate from throughout the day.
-Although time may feel limited when you’re here, the fun will not.
 Take advantage of the season and our terrain, and slide smoothly into ski season!

 Learn more about what Heavenly Mountain has to offer here